Boolean satisfiability algorithm heuristics: Partial Max-SAT

 Partial Max-SAT can be solved by first considering all of the hard clauses and solving them as an instance of SAT.
 The total maximum (or minimum) weight of the soft clauses can be evaluated given the variable assignment necessary to satisfy the hard clauses and trying to optimize the free variables (the variables that the satisfaction of the hard clauses does not depend on).
 The latter step is an implementation of Max-SAT given some pre-defined variables.
-Of course, different variable assignments that satisfy the hard clauses might have different optimal free variable assignments, so it is necessary to check different hard clause satisfaction variable assignments.
+Of course, different variable assignments that satisfy the hard clauses might have different optimal free variable assignments, so it is necessary to check different hard-clause satisfaction variable assignments.

 Data structures for storing clauses

 As SAT solvers and practical SAT problems (e.g. circuit verification) get more advanced, the Boolean expressions of interest may exceed millions of variables with several million clauses; therefore, efficient data structures to store and evaluate the clauses must be used.

 Expressions can be stored as a list of clauses, where each clause is a list of variables, much like an adjacency list.
 Though these data structures are convenient for manipulation (adding elements, deleting elements, etc.), they rely on many pointers, which increases their memory overhead, decreases cache locality, and increases cache misses, which renders them impractical for problems with large clause counts and large clause sizes.

-When clause sizes are large, more efficient analogous implementations include storing expressions as a list of clauses, where each clause is represented as a matrix that represents the clauses and the variables present in that clause, much like an adjacency matrix.
-The elimination of pointers and the contiguous memory occupation of arrays serve to decrease memory usage and increase cache locality and cache hits, which offers a run-time speed up compared to the aforesaid implementation.
+When clause sizes are large, more-efficient analogous implementations include storing expressions as a list of clauses, where each clause is represented as a matrix that represents the clauses and the variables present in that clause, much like an adjacency matrix.
+The elimination of pointers and the contiguous memory occupation of arrays serve to decrease memory usage and increase cache locality and cache hits, which offers a run-time speedup compared to the aforesaid implementation.